phcollignon/Typing/README.md

 A ratio of 50% french 50% english is setup by default.
 Other language ratio can be made, from letter and digraphs frequency files in `freq_types` folder, with the `make typing data` command (to be run inside the `optimizer` program)

-Please note that this is a workaround, accent must be mapped to other Ascii character in the corpus because the Unicode characters are not supported in the original code.
+Please note that this is a workaround, accent must be mapped to other Ascii character because the Unicode characters are not supported in the original code.
+You can use the custom parser below to build the frequency files.

 The current mapping for french is :
 - é -> )